Cowie, Stirling

 Cowie (Scottish Gaelic: Collaidh, meaning wooded place) is a village in the Stirling council area of Scotland.
 Historically part of Stirlingshire, it lies on the minor B9124 road approximately 4 mi southeast of Stirling and about 1 mi north of the A9 road.
 The United Kingdom Census 2011 recorded the population as 2,713.

+History

 Excavations have identified Mesolithic and Neolithic settlement remains at Chapelfield.

+2 km east of Cowie at the Castleton farm is a number of Cup and Ring markings on a rock outcrop dated to around between 2000 and 5000 years BP.

 Cowie was formerly a pit village and stone quarrying was carried on in the surrounds.
 It is now the site of a factory manufacturing engineered wood products and other light industries.

 Recent years have seen significant new housing developments in the village for commuters.